maximemulder/clam/README.md

 # Correctness

 There is currently no mathematical proof of correctness for this language or interpeter.
 But I hope I will be able to write one one day.
-While some code (notably for type inference) is still rough at the time of writing these lines, all the examples provided work, as well as all the unit tests and the sample programs found in the `tests` directory.
+While some code (notably for type inference) is still rough at the time of writing these lines, all the examples provided work, as well as all the unit tests and the sample programs found in the `tests/` directory.

 # Roadmap